Organizer: James Chadwick Johnson

 A complete understanding of developmental origins requires both proximate and ultimate levels of explanation.
 Research on captive populations, which provides critical experimental control and the ability to test causality, needs to be paired with work on wild populations, where organisms are subject to the context and selective pressures that shaped their evolutionary history.
 Therefore, this session will contain a mix of participants who study wild and captive populations.
 It will include papers that focus on animals whose life histories span the slow-to-fast continuum, to highlight where (and where not) lessons learned from one end of the spectrum can be applied to the other.

 Complex social behaviors are an essential part of the lives of many animals, and are shaped by needs for reproduction, foraging, and survival.
 These social behaviors range from aggressive interactions to cooperation to parental care, and vary considerably both within and among species.
 The integration of molecular genetics, neurobiology, and physiology with animal behavior have garnered new insights into the proximate causes and consequences of complex sociality.
 Understanding the proximate mechanisms of social behaviors will help us better understand the adaptive function of these behaviors and ultimately the evolution of sociality.
-We propose this symposium to showcase recent advances in our understanding of the proximate regulation and mediation of animal sociality from the perspective of a variety of fields of study, and to highlight areas of developing research.
-This symposium will provide an overview of the wealth of proximate mechanisms that contribute to the regulation and modulation of complex social behaviors.
-It will include research by at least six speakers who represent a variety of distinct yet integrative biological disciplines.
+This symposium showcases recent advances in our understanding of the proximate regulation and mediation of animal sociality from the perspective of a variety of fields of study, and to highlight areas of developing research.

 Organizer: Jeff Podos, ABS Immediate Past-President